 Avascular necrosis is recognized on x-ray when the talar body shows increased radiodensity compared to the surrounding bone.

-Partial or complete collapse of subchondral bone, narrowing of joint space, and occasionally fragmentation of the talar body may occur as the revascularization advances.
+The partial or complete collapse of the subchondral bone, narrowing of joint space, and occasionally fragmentation of the talar body may occur as the revascularization advances.

 Hawkins Sign on AP view

 This suggests evidence of revascularization of talar body and is thought to indicate talar viability.
 It is indicated by

 patchy subchondral osteoporosis at approx 6-8 weeks;

 As in many cases, the blood supply that remains is from the medial side [by branches of deltoid artery], the Hawkin’s sign is often seen medially.

 MRI shows low signal on T1-weighted images secondary to adipocyte death and a variable signal on T2-weighted images depending on contents of the avascular region.
 Pathognomonic “double line” sign uncommon.

 It can pick the signs of osteonecrosis at the earliest.

 Treatment of Avascular Necrosis of Talus

 After trauma, the ankle is immobilized and kept nonweight bearing.
 This should be continued and the patient should keep the foot off the ground to not to load the weak talus and protect its integrity while it revascularizes and regains the strength to bear the load.